Aisyahrahmap/IT-Specialist-Data-Analytics-3/README.md

 ## Line Chart
 A line chart is a graph that represents information as a series of data points connected by a straight line.
 In line charts, each data point or marker is plotted and connected with a line or curve.

 Let's consider the apple and manggo yield (tons per hecater) in Kanto.
-Let's plot a line graph using this data and see how the yield od apples changes over time.
+Let's plot a line graph using this data and see how the yield of apples and manggo changes over time.
 We are going to both plot by using Matplotlib and Seaborn as follows:

 `Using Matplotlib`